wiryanatasunardi/Deep-Learning-Based-Audio-Classification/README.md

 There are two models developed for this classification:

 #### 1. RNN Model
-In this model, there are LSTRM layers used to capture temporal dependencies in the audio signals.
+In this model, there are LSTM layers used to capture temporal dependencies in the audio signals.

 #### 2. CNN Model
 In this model, there are Convolutional layers that are paired with MaxPooling layers to extract spatial features from the audio representations.